Administrator role reporting to the Executive Director based in the London office: The Brentano Suite, Solar House, 915 High Road, Finchley, N12 8QJ

 • Respond to telephone calls and email enquiries, demonstrating ability to replicate the charity’s standard responses to common queries and directing the caller to an alternative member of staff if necessary.

-• Co-ordinate a small portfolio of community fundraising events to maximise donor income, including fundraising dinners, fun runs etc. With support from the Executive Director and other Jnetics staff, the administrator will provide efficient administrative support to organisers/donors/supporters to ensure smooth running of events.
+• Work with the ED and other Jnetics staff to help co-ordinate a small portfolio of community fundraising events to maximise donor income e.g. fundraising dinners, fun runs etc.; provide administrative support to organisers/donors/supporters to ensure smooth running of events.

-• Offer administrative support to individual first time fundraisers (e.g. marathon runners / school fundraisers) providing guidance and support to help increase donor involvement and fundraising income.
+• Offer administrative support to individual first-time fundraisers (e.g. marathon runners / school fundraisers) providing guidance and support to help increase donor involvement and income.

-• Maintain ongoing relationships with community donors by ensuring the prompt delivery of thank you letters and donation receipts following events/ one off donations.
+• Maintain ongoing relationships with community donors by help draft and ensuring the prompt delivery of thank you letters and donation receipts following events/one-off donations.

-• Keeping the Jnetics website updated and maintaining the charity’s social media presence to increase awareness and interest in our activities.
+• Keep the Jnetics website updated and help maintain the charity’s social media presence to increase awareness and interest in our activities.

 • Undertake any other reasonable duties that are consistent with the skills, abilities and position of this role as directed by Jnetics.
-Occasional weekend and evening working for events is required.
+Occasional weekend and evening working for events is required.required.

 • Working independently and as part of a team to reach allocated targets and achieve shared goals.